-As of the report date, Bercen had completed construction of their corporate headquarters, research-and-development laboratory, and technical-services laboratory.
+As of the report date, Bercen had completed construction of their corporate headquarters, researchand-development laboratory, and technical-services laboratory.
 The facility is operational.
 Under the CEA, Bercen's performance is assessed annually relative to payroll obligations.
-The most recent obligation included \$1.6 million in new payroll for the 12-month period ending December 31, 2019.
-Bercen generated \$2.1 million in new payroll during this period, exceeding the performance requirement.
-The next obligation includes \$1.6 million in new payroll for the 12-month period ending December 31, 2020.
+The most recent obligation included \$1.6 million in new payroll for the 12-month period ending December 31, 2020.
+Bercen had not submitted required reports needed to evaluate the company's 2020 new payroll performance and is judged to have met \$0.0 million in new payroll.
+Bercen exceeded performance requirements in previous years earning them sufficient payroll credits to meet the 2020 performance requirement.

 As of the report date, Bercen was meeting or exceeding all current performance requirements in the CEA.
+The CEA with Bercen terminated as of December 31, 2020.
+Consequently, this CEA will not appear in future Mega-Project Development and Rapid Response Fund Semi-Annual Performance Reports.